 - The Kimberley Process

-It is also important to note that our factory is certified by the Responsible Jewelry Council, which sets the strictest standards for labor, wages, working conditions and environmental impact.
+It is also important to note that our factory is certified and audited by the Responsible Jewelry Council, which sets the strictest standards for labor, wages, working conditions and environmental impact.